mcgilldinglab/DENetwork/README.md

 You can choose either DE genes or transcription factors (TFs) as the target nodes in DENetwork.
 Here, DE genes are chosen using the '-t de' option.
 You can also choose to use either all, only upregulated, or only downregulated DE genes.
 Here, upregulated (pos) DE genes are chosen using the '-d example_deseq2_output/DE_pos_influenza.tsv' option.

-The output files of DENetwork are in the following folders:
+The output files of DENetwork are in the 'figures', 'files', and 'results' folders.
+Each DENetwork model has its own subdirectory within each of these 3 folders.
+In this example, the subdirectory is named 'influenza' (using the '-n influenza' option when running DENetwork).

 * figures/influenza:
 * files/influenza: contains
 * results/influenza:

-## File Directory (?? include info on the directories?)

 ## License
 DENetwork is licensed under the terms of the MIT license.